informalsystems/tendermock/atomkraft-tendermock-interface/README.md

 ### Trace format

-The format for traces is defined in the `proto` subfolder.
+The format for traces is defined in `proto/tendermock/traces.proto`.